Blog post

 FAQ

-What is the main advantage of using html2pdf? html2pdf is user-friendly and enables you to generate PDFs directly on the client side without requiring a server.
+What is the main advantage of using html2pdf for HTML-to-PDF conversion? html2pdf is user-friendly and enables you to generate PDFs directly on the client-side without requiring a server.

-What are the drawbacks of using html2pdf?
+What are the drawbacks of using html2pdf for converting HTML to PDF?
 The primary drawback is that it generates PDFs as images, which can result in blurry text and larger file sizes, especially when using PNGs.

-What makes pdfmake a strong option for generating PDFs? pdfmake allows for highly customizable and high-quality PDFs with selectable and searchable text, making it suitable for professional documents.
+What makes pdfmake a strong option for HTML-to-PDF generation? pdfmake allows for highly customizable and high-quality PDFs with selectable and searchable text, making it suitable for professional documents.

-Why should I consider using Playwright for PDF generation?
+Why should I consider using Playwright for HTML-to-PDF conversion?
 Playwright is ideal for server-side rendering, producing high-quality PDFs with selectable text and smaller file sizes.
 It’s particularly useful for complex PDFs and automated testing.

 Authors